-It is recommended that the first time you open the EwePLAN program that you save the original file with its original name in a specific place.
-Once you start working with the program and input your data, save the program with a new name and include the date to help you know your most recent version.
-When you make changes and save with the same file name, the new data will be saved over the previous saved data not leaving you a copy of the prior information.
+It is recommended that the first time you open the EwePLAN program, you save the original file with its original name.
+Once you start working with the program and input your data, save the program with a new name and include the date to reference your most recent version.

 Once you scroll down the "Intro" sheet there will be a choice of two buttons to get you started.
-If you want to start by doing a previous years cost of production, you click on the "Go To COP Calculation Sheet" button.
+If you want to start by doing a previous year's cost of production, you click on the "Go To COP Calculation Sheet" button.
 If you want to go directly to the input sheet to get started with inputting numbers, you click on the "Go To Input Sheet" button.
-Once you are past this stage you can move freely through the program by clicking on the worksheet name at the bottom of the program that you wish to work in or review.
+Once you are past this stage, you can move freely through the program by clicking on the worksheet names at the bottom of the program.

-The cost of production calculation sheet will provide you an area to describe your operation and input your past production and financial numbers.
-The first column is number of head or units; the second is price per head or unit; and the third column is the total cost of that specific input.
-It is important to at least complete the first (number of head/unit) and third columns (total cost).
-Once the information is inputted the second part of the sheet will provide a summary of the total costs and break down the costs per ewe and per lamb which can be used in the "Input" sheet.
+The cost of production (COP) calculation sheet provides an area where you can describe your operation and input your past production and financial numbers.
+The first column is number of head or units, the second is price per head or unit, and the third is the total cost of that specific input.
+It is important to at least complete the first (number of head/unit) and third (total cost) columns.
+Once the information is inputted, the second part of the sheet will provide a summary of the total costs and break down the costs per ewe and per lamb, which can be used in the "Input" sheet.

-The "Input" sheet is the main worksheet of the program where all the data is inputted to help calculate the net income projections in the program.
+The "Input" sheet is the main worksheet of the program, where all of the data is inputted to help calculate the net income projections in the program.
 There are 237 inputs, which are coloured in grey boxes.
 Most numbers can be changed from year one to year five.
 A number inputted into year one will typically be carried through to year five.
-The input can be changed for any year, but once changed in year two-to-five, the carry forward formula will be broken and numbers in year one would not be carried forward.
+The input can be changed for any year, but once changed in years two-to-five, the carry-forward formula will be broken and numbers in year one will not be carried forward.
 Numbers will then need to be inputted manually as required in that input row.
-As an example: If you change the number of ewes in year two from year one (400 to 500) then the numbers inputted in year two will be carried forward to year five.
+As an example, if you change the number of ewes in year two from year one (400 to 500) then the numbers inputted in year two will be carried forward to year five.
 If you decide to go back to 400 for year two, then you will need to manually type 400 back in year two.

 Most of the numbers in red are calculated with formulas and locked to preserve the formula.
-There are a few inputs such as input 6, 7, and 11 that are in red and can be changed.
+There are a few inputs such as inputs 6, 7 and 11, that are in red and can be changed.
 Once changed the formula will be lost and needed to be manually calculated.
 The areas of the spreadsheet that are not meant to be changed are locked to preserve the headings and formulas.
-If you type in a cell you will know quickly if the cell can be changed or not.

-In year one of most inputs there is a small red triangle at the top right of the cell.
+In year one, in of most of the inputs there is a small red triangle at the top right of the cell.
 If you move your cursor on that cell, it will give you a brief explanation of the input and what it is asking for.

-There are several other areas in the program that provide valuable analysis and information for the producer in regards to the projections.
-Based on the year one numbers, the "Sensitivity Analysis" sheet will provide the net income/loss sensitivity to market prices, lambing productivity, and changes in feed and pasture costs.
+There are several other areas in the program that provide valuable analysis and information in regards to the projections.
+Based on the year one numbers, the "Sensitivity Analysis" sheet will provide the net income/loss sensitivity to market prices, lambing productivity and changes in feed and pasture costs.
 The sensitivity will provide an estimate of net income/loss in year one with respect to changes in these main inputs and provide an idea of break-even points in the price and productivity changes.